handsontable/handsontable/docs/next/guides/advanced-topics/batch-operations.md

 - `suspendRender` and `resumeRender`
 - `suspendExecution` and `resumeExecution`

-By using these methods you can suspend:
+By using these methods, you can suspend:

 - rendering
 - execution
 - both rendering and the execution.

-Term "rendering" refers directly to DOM rendering, the term "execution" refers to all operations that are different from DOM rendering.
-Currently only the indexes recalculation allows to postpone the process.
+The term "rendering" refers directly to DOM rendering, and the term "execution" refers to all operations that are different from DOM rendering.
+Currently, only the indexing recalculation allows you to postpone the process.

-Methods which names start with **batch\*** prefix, that is: `batch`, `batchRender` and `batchExecution` are recommended to be used as the first choice if **you don't need to batch async operations**.
+Method names that are prefixed with **batch\***, i.e., `batch`, `batchRender`, and `batchExecution` are recommended to be used as the first choice if **you don't need to batch async operations**.
-Methods which names start with **suspend\*** prefix, that is: `suspendRender` and `suspendExecution` are of the second choice - useful when you need to batch async operations.
-In essence they work the same as **batch\*** methods but the **render has to be resumed manually**.
+Methods names that are prefixed with **suspend\***, i.e., `suspendRender` and `suspendExecution`, are the second choice.
+These are useful when you need to batch async operations.
+Essentially they work the same way as **batch\*** methods, but the **render has to be resumed manually**.

 ### batch* methods